This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 When will the long holiday start in UAE?

 Arafat is usually celebrated as a long holiday in UAE.
 However, the dates for the long holiday in UAE hasn’t been announced yet.

 How is Arafat Day celebrated in the UAE?

-Arafat Day is considered one of the holiest and momentous days in the Islamic faith.
+Arafat Day is considered one of the holiest and most momentous days in the Islamic faith.
 It is said that the devil is enraged beyond measure on this day as he witnessed millions of souls being granted mercy and forgiveness for their past sins and transgressions.

-Since Arafat Day is more spiritual than it is festive, those not participating in the Hajj pilgrimage are encouraged to perform fast and commit themselves to charity and other righteous deeds such as honoring one’s parents, asking for forgiveness, as well as making heartfelt supplications.
+Since Arafat Day is more spiritual than it is festive, those not participating in the Hajj pilgrimage are encouraged to perform fast and commit themselves to charity and other righteous deeds such as honouring one’s parents, asking for forgiveness, as well as making heartfelt supplications.

-However, Muslims in the UAE do take advantage of Arafat Day as they dress up, feast, and gather with their loved ones and prepare for the Eid ul Adha celebrations.
+However, Muslims in the UAE do take advantage of Arafat Day as they dress up, feast, gather with their loved ones and prepare for the Eid ul Adha celebrations.